-Smoking is prohibited, as well as taking off your shirt and going bare-chested.
+Taking off your shirt and going bare-chested is prohibited.
 You are not allowed to sit in the staircases and if you stand up to take photos you are asked to not stay standing very long so that you don’t block the view for others.

 Our main goal is to ensure you get the most out of your race day at the Montreal Grand Prix, so we have some additional tips and tricks to amplify your experience and maximize your comfort.